grain-lang/grain/stdlib/result.md

 ## Values

-Functions for working with the Result data type.
+Functions and constants included in the Result module.

 ### Result.**isOk**